 sensor7,device_id=F07A1260,region=north-cn temperature=19.7,humidity=44 1619076790000

-LindormTSDB can be used as the remote storage of Prometheus.
-After you write data to LindormTSDB by using the remote write interface, you can use PromQL statements to query the data.
-For more information, see Use Prometheus to connect to and use LindormTSDB.
+LindormTSDB can serve as remote storage for Prometheus.
+After writing data via the remote write interface, query it using PromQL.
+For setup instructions, see Use Prometheus to connect to and use LindormTSDB.

-You can use the Sink connector that integrates LindormTSDB SDK for Java to write data to LindormTSDB.
-For more information, see Use Flink to write data to LindormTSDB.
+Write data to LindormTSDB from Flink using the Sink connector, which integrates LindormTSDB SDK for Java.
+For details, see Use Flink to write data to LindormTSDB.